 At the end of the day (or week, month, year), perhaps the most telling number in your restaurant is the big one: how much do I need to make to stay in business?
-That's your break-even point.
+What's your break-even point?

 Why is a restaurant's break-even point important?

 Your break-even point tracks how much you need to make to pay for your expenses and turn a profit.
 If you're not exceeding it consistently over a long period, your restaurant will likely close or find more funding.